mdekstrand/cs533-web/week3/index.md

 ## {{mvideo}} Manipulating Data

 This video goes over the core Pandas data selection and manipulation operations.
-It is primarily a tour guide — the technical content is in the notebooks.
+It is primarily a tour guide — the technical content is in following notebooks.

 :::{video}
 :id: 7ee3707b-0e2d-4a18-8de1-ad9601830ce7